webrecorder/pywb/README.rst

 Latest Changes
 ~~~~~~~~~~~~~~

-The basic feature set of web replay is nearly complete.
+The basic feature set of web replay is nearly complete in this version.

 pywb now features new `domain-specific rules <pywb/rules.yaml>`_ which
 are applied to certain difficult and dynamic content in order to make